nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Option B - Specifying a listing of URIs
 Only the VoID](https://www.w3.org/TR/void/) vocabulary includes a property to indicate a RDF resource that lists all the resources within a dataset.

-See section "[3.3 RDF data dumps](https://www.w3.org/TR/void/#dumps)" describing the void:dataDump property
+See section "[3.4 Root resources](https://www.w3.org/TR/void/#root-resource)" describing the void:dataDump property

 void:rootResource
 The URIs of Ch objects in the dataset may be specified in a LOD record (referenced from the dataset record with void:rootResource),